-*Disclosure: This guest post is sponsored by CreditGuard.
-This post may contain affiliate links.
+*Disclosure: This post may contain affiliate links.
+Featured image credit: Netflix.

 Gilmore Girls: A Year in the Life doesn’t portray millennials in a flattering light.
 Lorelai’s neighbor, Babette, tells the girls about the “30-something gang”… “a group of kids, all about your age.
 They’ve been to college, then out in the real world, and it spit them out like a stale piece of gum.
 And now they’re all back in their old rooms, like [Rory].”

 There’s something so romantic about autumn, isn’t there?
 It’s not just the season of pumpkin spice after all.
 Between the crispness of the air, the fall foliage, and that first snuggle session in front of a roaring fire, there’s nothing that spells romance better than this season.

 Don’t wait for winter to come along and take it all away—get outside with your significant other and enjoy it.
 Need some inspiration?
 Read on for six picture perfect fall date ideas that don’t break the bank.
 And, yes, pumpkin spice lattes are a perfectly acceptable accompaniment.

 A prenuptial agreement might be something that you only associate with celebrities and high society or something that you’ve seen on TV.
 It might come as a shock to you then to find that more and more millennials are opting for a prenup.

 Since my hubby and I are currently on a three year spending ban while we pay off $117,000 of student loan debt, we don’t generally travel.
 However, we went to Arizona last year because my step grandpa passed away and we were there for his funeral.

 Personal finance is about choices.
 Many frugal people continue to splurge on a couple of things that are truly important to them – because they’re frugal in most areas, they can afford to splurge on things that they value.
 Frugality doesn’t have to mean giving up everything you love – if, and only if, you can afford to buy those things.